vramana/blog/_posts/2014-09-12-algorithms-quick-find.md

 Here `step2` and `wStep2` illustrates how the `union` and `weightUnion` work.

 We can do one more little improvisation on our tree that is Path Compression.
-Instead of having tall balanced trees, we make the tree wide and balanced, so that we can get to root of tree really quickly (access in constant time).
+Instead of having tall balanced trees, we make the tree wide and balanced, so that we can get to root of tree really quickly.
 We achieve this by setting `tree[i] = tree[tree[i]]`.

 {% gist bfca9253cbd95950d56b union4.hs %}